ecridge/ecridge.github.io/README.md

   structured data / rich site snippets (and conceivably easy addition of thumbnails to index pages in the future)

-## Data collection

-The following is a list of data collection services used on the site which should probably be mentioned in the privacy policy.

-### Definitely should be in policy
-- Adobe TypeKit
-- CloudFlare
-- DigitalOcean
-- Disqus
-- Google Analytics

-### Probably should be in policy
-- Bitly links

-### Probably don’t need to be in policy
-- Contact link

 [Home]: https://ecridge.com